 The Stingray will “intercept” data traveling from your phone to a 2G tower.
 If your phone even does that.
 I’m pretty sure my plan only uses 3G / 4G, and if those two were not available, it would do nothing, no data no phone calls.
 However, in the case that your phone does connect to a 2G tower and make calls / browse online / text or whatever, they would force you to connect to the police operated Stingray 2G GSM Cell Tower and from that tower connect you to your cell phone providers tower.
 So they stand between you and the tower and sift through the transmission first.
 This means they can now intercept data on that transmission.
 I don’t know what they can do with it, and there is no real clear information on what data they can get.
 They do say metadata and access the cellphones internal storage, so that is enough to want to block the Stingray.

 What can Hailstorm do?

-Christopher Soghoian, a senior policy analyst and principal technologist for the American Civil Liberties Union, said the devices can identify all phones in a targeted radius and ascertain what numbers each called.
+Christopher Soghoian, a senior policy analyst and principal technologist for the American Civil Liberties Union, said the devices could identify all phones in a targeted radius and ascertain what numbers each called.
 What’s particularly worrisome is there is no telltale sign they’ve been used, Soghoian said: “It doesn’t leave a trace.
 No one would ever catch you.”

 Can’t they find out what numbers you’ve called anyway by asking your phone service provider?

-“Stingray Ii to Hailstorm Upgrade, ETC. the Hailstorm Upgrade is Necessary for the Stingray System to Track 4g Lte Phones”
+“Stingray Ii to Hailstorm Upgrade, ETC. the Hailstorm Upgrade is Necessary for the Stingray System to Track 4g LTE Phones”